 Graduates of this program are eligible to take the National Certification Surgical Technologist Examination.
 A grade of "C" or better must be attained in each surgical technology course.
-The SGT program is fully accredited by the Commission on Accreditation of Allied Health Education Programs Accreditation Review Committee on Education in Surgical Technology (CAAHEP ARC-ST).
-(7108-C South Alton Way, Centennial, CO 80112-2106; Telephone: 303-694-9262).
+The SGT program is accredited by the Commission on Accreditation of

+Allied Health Education Programs (www.caahep.org) upon the recommendation of the Accreditation Review Committee on Education in Surgical Technology (CAAHEP ARC-ST).
+(Commission on Accreditation of Allied Health Education Programs, 35 East Wacker Drive, Suite 1970, Chicago, IL 60601-2208, 312-553-9355).